MCP Servers for Design: How Sailop Integrates with Any AI Agent

 Real-World Impact

-We tracked 200 coding sessions where Claude Code had Sailop's MCP tools available versus 200 sessions without.
-The results:
+We tracked 200 Claude Code sessions with Sailop's MCP tools against 200 without.
+Lower score is better:

-- Percentage using custom cubic-bezier curves: 3% without, 78% with
+- Sessions using a custom cubic-bezier: 3% without, 78% with

 Beyond Detection